wp-plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Instagram on your site!
 Display in your site awesome carousels or images sliders of Instagram photos by user or hashtag.

 == Description ==